point-source/supabase-tenant-rbac/README.md

   --header 'Authorization: Bearer USER_JWT_GOES_HERE'
 ```

 When the function runs, it will validate the JWT of the user calling it and will then update the `user_id` and `accepted_at` fields of the invite record.
-It will also add the user to the group with the role specified in the `role` field of the invite record.
+It will also add the user to the group with the roles specified as an array in the `roles` field of the invite record.

 ### Securing the invitation system